KDCinfo/flutter-jenkins-docker-ci-cd/jenkins-docker-agent/README.md

 Once the Jenkins Pipelines and primary node and credentials have been configured, we can then create the Mac host agent.

-Creation of the 'jenkins-workspace` folder is discussed in the root 'dev-mac' readme file.
+Creation of the 'jenkins-workspace` folder is discussed in the root 'dev-mac' [README.md](../README.md) file.

 > `% ls -la ~/Development/jenkins-workspace`
 > drwxrwxr-x@ 8 macuser  docker   256 Jan  2 16:07 .